 Of course, employees don’t have to (and usually don’t) request all of their annual leave at the same time.
 That means that HR teams often have to deal with a lot of holiday requests, especially in the run-up to popular periods like summer or other school holidays.

-In some smaller organisations, employees simply request holidays directly with their manager, in person or by email.
-The manager might then write down the planned holiday in a diary or calendar once they’ve approved it.
+In smaller organisations, employees simply request holidays directly with their manager, in person or by email.
+The manager might then write down the staff absence in a diary or calendar once they’ve approved it.

-However, this would quickly become unmanageable in a mid-sized or larger organisation.
+However, this quickly becomes unmanageable in a mid-sized or larger organisation.
 And even in smaller companies, a process like this leaves a lot of room for miscommunications, misunderstandings and mistakes.

 Most organisations have formal processes in place that tell employees how they should request holidays.
 For example, they might ask their employees to submit a holiday request form (either on paper or electronically) to their manager.
 The manager will then let them know whether the request has been approved or denied within a certain period.